 Failure to settle outstanding traffic and parking fines, fees and charges within 14 days after issuance of a citation may result in the collection of fees in the following manner:

 Individuals issued a parking or traffic citation may appeal by returning a Traffic Violation Appeal form to the Traffic Appeals Review Board within the semester the citation is issued.
 Untimely appeals will not be accepted for review

 Traffic Violation Appeal forms are available at the reception desk on all Wake Tech campuses.

-Individuals whose driving or parking privileges have been suspended or revoked, or whose vehicles have been towed may submit an appeal in writing directly to the Chief of Campus Police.
-The appeal must be received within14 days.
-Individuals will be notified in writing of the Chief’s decision within seven days of the appeal.
+Individuals whose driving or parking privileges have been suspended or revoked, or whose vehicles have been towed, may submit an appeal in writing directly to the Chief of College Police.
+The appeal must be received within 14 days.
+Individuals will be notified in writing of the chief's decision within seven days of the appeal.

-Board membership consists of one faculty member appointed by the Faculty Association President; one staff member appointed by the Staff Council President; and one student member appointed by the Student Government Association President.
+Board membership consists of one faculty member appointed by the Faculty Association President, one staff member appointed by the Staff Association President and one student member appointed by the Student Government Association President.
 The Executive Vice President (or designee) shall serve as chair.
 The term of office will be one year, with no limit to the number of terms served.
 Members will serve until successors are appointed.
-The Chief of Campus Police (or a designee) will attend each hearing to clarify operational questions that arise.
+The Chief of College Police (or designee) will attend each hearing to clarify operational questions that arise.